sebyldino/TileDash/README.md

   customText: "Nantes",// Custom text show on top right of the header
   dateLocal: "fr-FR", //date local eg: en-EN, en-US, nl-NL, fr-FR...
   iconSize: 40,//in pixel, icon size on tile.
-  numOfLandImg: 4, //number of image in Landscape folder, path NEED to be ./img/Landscape
+  numOfLandImg: 4, //number of image in Landscape folder, path NEED to be ./img/Landscape.
+Format need to be .jpg
-  numOfPortImg: 5, //number of image in Portrait folder, path NEED to be ./img/Portrait
+  numOfPortImg: 5, //number of image in Portrait folder, path NEED to be ./img/Portrait.
+Format need to be .jpg
   backgroundImage: "./img/background-3.png", //Optionnal
   headerSensor: { //Optionnal.
 You can show a value on top right of the header (like outside temperature)
     name: "", //Optionnal.
 If you want show the device name on top right